 Multimeters have a long history from the time of the Wheatstone bridge was used in a galvanometer in the 1820s.
 Today, we enjoy advanced uses of multimeters thanks to technological milestones.
 Some incredible functions available in modern multimeters include speaking measured value, computer connectivity, thermocouple probe for temperature measurement, etc.

 Are you a fan of analogue multimeters?
 Even though most of the featured devices are digital (we noted that the market is more excited about digital multimeters), there is a whole section about them towards the end of this guide.
 As we offer this guide, we wish to reiterate the fact that multimeters are available in a broad range of capabilities, from auto ranging to RMS, and that higher specs and more features do not necessarily translate into a better tool.
-Use this reliable guide to gather the facts before you buy your best multimeter.
+Use this reliable guide and check our in-depth multimeter reviews to gather the facts before you buy your best multimeter.

 - Digital Multimeters

 - Best Multimeter under $200 – Best Multimeters for Electronics

 - Best Multimeter under $100 – True RMS Multimeters

 - Best Multimeter under $50 – Auto Ranging Multimeters

 - Best Multimeter under $10 – Best Cheap Multimeter

 - Analog Multimeters